thingsdb/ThingsDB/gke/README.md

 ### Create a daily backup schedule

-We will keep out daily backups for 14 days, so after two weeks the backup file will be removed from Google Cloud Storage by ThingsDB automatically.
+We will keep our daily backups for 14 days, so after two weeks the backup file will be removed from Google Cloud Storage by ThingsDB automatically.

 ```bash
 curl --location --request POST 'http://localhost:9210/node/0' \